jasonATindiecentive/dadevelopertest/README.md

 If I were to put more time into this there are some improvements I might make even using the current requirements.
 Perhaps adding a basic routing framework to make it easier to add and modify api endpoints, defining the list of errors in one place, and adding logging.
 However, sometimes there is value in getting something completed rather than getting it absolutely perfect.

 This was quite an interesting test.
-It was fun setting this up and quite interesting to do without any framework or libraries.
+It was fun setting this up doing it all without any framework or libraries.

 Thanks!